Seven Seas Navigator

-Seven Seas Navigator is a luxury cruise ship operated by Regent Seven Seas Cruises.
+Seven Seas Navigator is a luxury cruise ship operated by Regent Seven Seas Cruises (RSSC).
 She entered service for Radisson Seven Seas Cruises in 1999.
 Ninety percent of her cabins have their own private verandas.
-She has no sister ships.
-The hull was constructed by former USSR (Russia) as a satellite tracking ship.
+The hull was constructed in the USSR for use as a satellite tracking ship.
 The hull was purchased by RSSC and the superstructure was finished by Mariotti Yards, Italy.

+Construction

+The vessel was laid down in Leningrad, Soviet Union as Akademik Nikolay Pilyugin, a Russian ship capable of tracking satellites.
+However, by November 1993, and the fall of the Soviet Union, construction was suspended.
+The unfinished hull was sold to V-Ships.

 History

 In 2004, the ship was featured and used as a focal point for the movie After the Sunset.
 The movie starred Pierce Brosnan and Salma Hayek.

-In the spring of 2006, Radisson Seven Seas Cruises re-branded as Regent Seven Seas Cruises.
-The Seven Seas Navigator continues to sail under the brand Regent Seven Seas Cruises.

-The Navigator underwent a $40 million refurbishment in March/April 2016 that upgraded the common areas and suites.
+In early 2006, Radisson Seven Seas Cruises re-branded as Regent Seven Seas Cruises.
+Seven Seas Navigator continued to sail under the brand Regent Seven Seas Cruises.
+Seven Seas Navigator underwent a $40 million refurbishment in March/April 2016 that upgraded the common areas and suites.

-USN Captain (retired) Morton Jablin has lived on Seven Seas Navigator since 2005.

-Incidents

-During the coronavirus pandemic, on 2020.05.21, it was reported that a female crew member aboard Seven Seas Navigator had tested positive for SARS-CoV-2, and that a second crew member was also showing symptoms of the virus.
+During the COVID-19 pandemic, on 21 May 2020, it was reported that a female crew member aboard Seven Seas Navigator had tested positive for SARS-CoV-2, and that a second crew member was also showing symptoms of the virus.
 The ship had subsequently requested entry to the Port of Barcelona, and the Ministry of Health granted them an exception to do so.
 After docking, both sick crew members were given serological tests, and both returned positive.
-Both crew members were been isolated, and the rest of the roughly 450 crew members of the ship were placed under quarantine.
+Both crew members were isolated, and the rest of the roughly 450 crew members of the ship were placed under quarantine.